 - Beneficiaries will receive the estate at the time of death.

-If no planning is done before your older adult becomes incapacitated, family members must ask a court to appoint a conservator or guardian.
+If you don't plan ahead and get one's legal affairs in order before a person becomes incapacitated, family members must ask a court to appoint a conservator or guardian, which can be messy and time-consuming.

-A conservatorship can be difficult for families because almost every action or decision on behalf of your older adult must be court supervised and approved.
+A conservatorship can be difficult for families because almost every action or decision on behalf of your older adult must be court-supervised and approved.

 In addition, you can usually seek advice on legal issues from social workers or clergy, free of charge.